Simontagbor/forage-lyft-starter-repo/README.md

 #### Test Coverage

-In total, the code coverage is about 98% and all tests 71 tests passed.
+In total, the [code coverage](https://simontagbor.github.io/lyfy-test-coverag-report/) is about 99% and all tests 71 tests passed.
 The only module not tested is the `serviceable.py` which is an interface for serviceable objects like cars.
 I can safely assume that the interface is correctly implemented since all the derived classes from the interface are acting as expected.

 ```bash